SiddhiKhairee/slackpoint-v4/INSTALL.md

 The process of creating your Slack Bot should not be too difficult, but we will walk you through the process as it may be difficult to figure out where exactly each component is.

-### 1. Register/Log In to [[api.slack.com]]
+### 1. Register/Log In to the [Slack API Website](https://api.slack.com/)

-[[api.slack.com]] is the website that allows you to manage the settings for your Slack Bot.
+The [Slack API website](https://api.slack.com/) allows you to manage the settings for your Slack Bot.
 Create an account or log into your Slack account in order to be able to create Slack apps that we will be deploying later in this guide.

 ### 2. Create a Slack Workspace

 You must also have a designated Slack workspace in order to invite teammates and SlackPoint into so that you are able to test the program.
 If you already have a workspace you would like to use: fantastic!
 You can move onto the next step if so.
-Otherwise, create a Slack workspace by logging in at [[slack.com]] and selecting `Create a New Workspace`.
+Otherwise, create a Slack workspace by logging in at [Slack](https://slack.com/) and selecting `Create a New Workspace`.
 From there, simply follow the instructions provided to create and name the workspace.

 ![image](https://github.com/user-attachments/assets/362d62ba-d208-443a-8994-497d78663528)